It’s not far from Kyoto, so I highly recommend visiting.

 See?
 Quite weird things for a graveyards.
 There was a rocket among other things, too!
 Crazy!

-The autumn colors (just like the cherry blossoms) are very late this year.
-Some people say it has to do with the earthquake and tsunami in March earlier this year, but I don’t think so.
+The autumn colors (just like the cherry blossoms) were very late in 2011.
+Some people say it has to do with the earthquake and tsunami, but I don’t think so.

-In Kyoto and Osaka the leaves haven’t changed colors yet (beginning of November).
+In Kyoto and Osaka the leaves had not changed colors yet (beginning of November).
 However, Mt.
 Koya is located very high and so it was much cooler than down in the big cities.
 Thus, the leaves have already changed into awesome and bright colors up there.

 Mount Koya is quite famous for its autumn leaves, so it can get quite crowded during that season (try to avoid weekends or national holidays).